sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

   gcc \
   make
 ```
-git pull + checkout release-1.19 + make + make install + make install config and you're good.
+git pull + checkout release-1.19 + make + make install + make install config, and you're up and running.

 Follow the rest as stated. `journalctl -xeu crio` if your friend if you get lost.

-After that....
+After that,

 ## Harbor

 [https://github.com/goharbor/harbor-helm](https://github.com/goharbor/harbor-helm)
 Install harbor using their chart.
-Their installation files are there, though **remember to change the image tags to v2.1.1 or the latest version instead of dev** unless you like pulling your hair out on bad defaults and oversight.
+The chart installation files are there, though **remember to change the image tags to v2.1.1 or the latest version instead of dev** unless you like pulling your hair out on bad defaults and oversight.

 ```yml
 core: